csci-1301/csci-1301.github.io/labs/UserInput/readme.md

     You just witnessed an interaction between a program and the user!

 #.
 Read the source code carefully and make sure you understand all of it.
 #.
-Change the code so that the program would also, in addition, ask for the user's last name and print both their first and last names.
+Change the code so that the program would also, in addition, ask for the user's last name and display both their first and last names.

 # Parsing Numeric Types